 - How quickly can I launch?
 If I already have an ecommerce site, what will the transition involve?

-- How easy is the platform to work with?
+- How easy is the platform to use?
 Can I find the staff and third-party help I’ll need?

-- How does the platform support international business and help me follow its rules and regulations?
+- How does the platform support international business and drive regional compliance?

-- Who can I speak to that has used the platform to address ecommerce challenges similar to mine?
+- Who can I consult with to solve ecommerce challenges similar to mine?

-Recent events have accelerated the sustained, long-term shift to ecommerce.
-More customers are beginning to prefer online transactions, and more industries and regional economies have overcome traditional obstacles to engage more fully in ecommerce.
-For many companies, ecommerce is more central to business strategy than ever before — making it all the more important to understand the ins and outs of digital marketplaces.
+A sustained, long-term shift to ecommerce has reshaped how companies reach customers and how customers expect to buy.
+More shoppers than ever prefer online transactions, and more industries and regional economies have overcome traditional obstacles to engage more fully in ecommerce.
+For many companies, ecommerce has become central to their business strategy—making it all the more important to understand the ins and outs of digital marketplaces.

 Ecommerce FAQs

-A: Ecommerce — short for electronic commerce — is the buying and selling of digital and physical products and services over the internet via computers and mobile devices.
+Ecommerce—short for electronic commerce—is the buying and selling of digital and physical products and services over the internet via computers and mobile devices.
 It also includes the transfer of money and data to enable transactions.

-A: There are many ways to categorize ecommerce.
+There are many ways to categorize ecommerce.
 It can be classified by the types of goods, namely physical, digital or service.
-Ecommerce may also be classified by the relationship between buyer and seller, including B2C (business-to-consumer), B2B (business-to-business) and B2G (business-to-government), such as a defense contractor.
+Ecommerce may also be classified by the relationship between buyer and seller, including B2C (business-to-consumer), B2B (business-to-business), and B2G (business-to-government), such as a defense contractor.